diogok/geof/README.md

 If filename is "-" (ex.: javar -jar geof.jar -.json.gz -.shp) it will use standart in for input or standart out for output.

-When converting to shapefile, beware of the limitation of only a single geometry type per shapefile.
+When converting to shapefile, beware of the limitation of only a single geometry type per shapefile, column name and content limit and such.

 ### As a library in Clojure